cs-si-ucr/cs12/docs/lab02.md

      comment this exercise out. -->
 Exercise 3
 ---
+Given a file containing a list of pairs of integers in the following format:
+`0 1
+ 3 1
+ 9 10
+ 16 93
+ 20 90
+ 3 9`

-Write a program that prints the sum of all the numbers in a file.
+write a program that outputs the sum of each pair of numbers on a newline in another file.
-The file will only contain integers.
-The file name will be provided by the user at runtime.
+The file will only contain integers and will always be in the above format (hint, you can use that to your advantage...)

-Print the sum of the integers on each line, followed by the sum of all the integers.
+Write your own sample file.

 **Bonus**:
 If the file contains non-integer terms, ignore them.